ImageMagick/Usage-Markdown/filter/index.md

 The above is actually equivalent to a [Convolution](../convolve/#intro) with a Jinc-like kernel function.

 But as you can see the special property of the Jinc Function (in this case EWA Lanczos, or Jinc windowed Jinc), completely removed the hash pattern that was strongly present in the original image.
-The only part where it now remains is along the edges, where the 'abyss' (no virtual pixel contribution) that surrounds the image proper, can effect the results.
+The only part where it now remains is along the edges, where the 'abyss' (no virtual pixel contribution) that surrounds the image proper, can affect the results.

-The actual number of lobes of a Windowed Jinc filter, has a enormous bearing on the results as well.
+The actual number of lobes of a Windowed Jinc filter, has an enormous bearing on the results as well.
-With 2 lobes, a 'pixel level hash' has a tendency to be preserved, though dulled or blurred.
+With 2 lobes, a 'pixel-level hash' has a tendency to be preserved, though dulled or blurred.

 ~~~
 convert hash.png -filter Lanczos2 -distort resize 100% hash_2_lobes.png
 ~~~

-The contribution of the windowing method applied to the Jinc function, will also have major influence on this effect.
-In some case even enhance the hash pattern further.
+The contribution of the windowing method applied to the Jinc function, will also have major influence on this effect - in some cases even enhance the hash pattern further.

 [![\[IM Output\]](hash_2_lobes.png)](hash_2_lobes.png)